troyQQngu/dont-forget-me/docs/demo_script.md

    ```

    Call out how the assistant cites the number of days since each donor’s last
-   interaction to justify the catch-up suggestions.
+   interaction to justify the catch-up suggestions, and note that another
+   optional admin task was dropped so the reconnection can take precedence.

 5. **Identify prospects to pause** – Layer the disqualification directive and
    regenerate: